dylans0ng/dylans0ng.github.io/_posts/2022-09-10-sql-progress-part-two.md

 ## Introduction
 Welcome to Part 2 of this blog post series!
 This will be the final part, but I will be posting other data science related content about once a week, so stay tuned!
 Also, if you haven't already, please check out the [Part 1 of my SQL progress in the summer](https://dylans0ng.github.io/2022/09/04/sql-progress-part-1.html).

 Anyways, without furtherado, let's dive into the main topic of this post: creating and modifying tables in SQL!
-Keep in mind that this post is a brief overview, NOT a comprehensive guide.

 ---